Jijamata Udyan

 Stone elephant outside Dr. Bhau Daji Lad Museum

 In 1864, during an attempt to remove the statue from Elephanta Island, it broke into small fragments.
-The broken parts were brought to Victoria Gardens and reassembled by Sir George Birdwood, the Victoria and Albert Museum curator.
-The statue was placed outside the museum in 1914, making it one of the oldest artifacts displayed at the museum.
+Sir George Birdwood, the curator of the Victoria and Albert Museum, brought the broken parts to Victoria Gardens and reassembled them.
+In 1914, the museum placed the statue outside, making it one of its oldest displayed artefacts.

 The David Sassoon Clock Tower originally stood outside the gates of Victoria Garden, by the side of the main road, then known as Parel Road (now BR Ambedkar Road).
-In 1926, during the widening of the road, the clock tower was dismantled brick by brick and reconstructed at its present location.
-During shifting, the earlier alignment was retained, and the successful relocation of the structure set a good example of sensitive heritage conservation.
+The road widening in 1926 dismantled the clock tower brick by brick and reconstructed it at its present location.
+The relocation successfully maintained the earlier alignment, exemplifying sensitive heritage conservation.

 Clock, David Sassoon Clocktower

 The David Sassoon Clock Tower is 67 feet high and has clocks facing the cardinal directions.
-The clocks are provided with four patent opal glass dials, each measuring four feet in diameter.
-Unlike other clock towers in Mumbai, which have mostly stopped functioning, the clocks of this clock tower are all in working condition.
+Four patent opal glass dials, each measuring four feet in diameter, adorn the clocks.
+Unlike other clock towers in Mumbai, which have mostly stopped functioning, these clocks are all in working condition.

 Inscription, David Sassoon Clocktower

-The name of David Sassoon is inscribed over the arch on the ground floor.
+The ground floor arch bears the name of David Sassoon.
 He had donated a large sum (₹ 30,000) for building the clock tower.
-A Baghdadi Jew, David Sassoon (1792–1864) funded many educational institutions in Mumbai.
-Various charity trusts, that continue to exist today, were funded, by and named after him and other members of the Sassoon family.
+A Baghdadi Jew, David Sassoon (1792–1864), funded many educational institutions in Mumbai.
+He and other members of the Sassoon family funded and named various charity trusts that still exist today.

 Ground floor, David Sassoon Clocktower

-The ground floor of David Sassoon Clock Tower is 12 sq. ft in area.
+The ground floor of David Sassoon Clock Tower is 12 square feet.
 The square base is open on all sides.
-The main entry is from the east, through a path leading from Jijamata Udyan.
+The main entry is from the east, via a path leading from Jijamata Udyan.
 The west-facing entrance is also open.
 The north and south entrances have balustrades, preventing entry.
 Pairs of decorative colonettes flank the arched entrances on all sides.

 Arch and keystone, David Sassoon Clocktower

-Detail of arch and keystone with panels of Minto tiles and dressings of Blashfield's terracotta from Stamford, Lincolnshire.
-The David Sassoon Clock Tower is built from Porbandar stone, which was used in many public buildings of Mumbai, including Chhatrapati Shivaji Maharaj Terminus, Knesset Eliyahoo Synagogue, Bombay High Court, and Crawford Market.
+Blashfield's terracotta from Stamford, Lincolnshire, adorns the detail of the arch and keystone.
+The David Sassoon Clock Tower is built from Porbandar stone, which was used in many public buildings in Mumbai, including Chhatrapati Shivaji Maharaj Terminus, Knesset Eliyahoo Synagogue, Bombay High Court, and Crawford Market.

 Keystone and tile, David Sassoon Clocktower